daelsepara/Pixel-Scaler-for-Windows-Plugin/README.md

 # Pixel Scaler for Windows Plugin
-How to create a plugin DLL for Pixel Scaler
+How to create a filter plugin DLL for Pixel Scaler

 ## Image format